 1. Istanbul, Turkey

-The capital city of Turkey is a living lesson in history, with Byzantine and Ottoman treasures strewn all over the place.
+The city of Turkey is a living lesson in history, with Byzantine and Ottoman treasures strewn all over the place.
+It’s so popular that it’s often mistaken as the capital city of Turkey (it’s actually Ankara).
 Among the most popular places to see here is the Hagia Sophia, which was once a church, then a mosque and now a museum.

 A visit to the Bazaar District is a must for souvenir-hunters.
 You can savour kebabs and fresh fish cooked in local spices, and try the raki (a local drink made from grapes and aniseed).
 The locals are famous for their hospitality and you will leave with an unrivalled cultural experience.